ixaxaar/monoid.space/Types/equality.lagda.md

   open IsEquivalence isEquivalence public
 ```

-Setoids are extensively used throughout agda's standard library, however, we chose to avoid them here to be more explicit.
+Setoids are extensively used throughout agda's standard library, and they encapsulate well the baic underlying equality.
+However, we chose to avoid them here to be more explicit.

 ****
 [Product Types / Σ-types](./Types.typeBasics.html)